DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-4-mentor-materials.md

 ### Praise, probe and set precise actions

-The following practise should be focused around the outcomes of the probe and precise actions, so that it is specific to your teacher’s developmental needs.
+The following practise should be focused around the outcomes of the probe and precise actions, so that it is specific to your teacher's developmental needs.
 However, below are some practise ideas based on the online study content to support you if needed.

 ### Plan and practice ideas

 Work with your teacher to support them to improve their guided practice and independent practice.
-When doing so, you can use the points outlined under ‘stimulus’ to support you.
+When doing so, you can use the points outlined under 'stimulus' to support you.

 ### Key questions and talking points